 For the 40th anniversary concert in October 2003 the Salomon Orchestra assembled the huge orchestra needed for Richard Strauss’ Alpine Symphony, directed by founding conductor Nicholas Braithwaite.
 February 2005 included a performance of Sir Michael Tippett’s Concerto for Orchestra to mark the centenary of his birth.

-We recently celebrated our 50th anniversary concert at our regular concert venue, St John’s Smith Square, with a performance of Richard Strauss’s Vienna Philharmonic Fanfare and Till Eulenspiegels lustige Streiche, followed by his Four Songs (Zueignung, Ruhe, meine Seele, Morgen, and Die heiligen drei Koeniger aus Morgenland) with soprano soloist Emma Dogliani.
+In 2013, we celebrated our 50th anniversary concert at our regular concert venue, St John’s Smith Square, with a performance of Richard Strauss’s Vienna Philharmonic Fanfare and Till Eulenspiegels lustige Streiche, followed by his Four Songs (Zueignung, Ruhe, meine Seele, Morgen, and Die heiligen drei Koeniger aus Morgenland) with soprano soloist Emma Dogliani.
 The performance concluded with Shostakovich’s ‘Leningrad’ Symphony No. 7, and the programme was once again conducted by founder conductor Nicholas Braithwaite.